 Get started with these free Gemba walk checklist templates you can download and customize for free.

 Featured Gemba Walk Checklists

-Use this Gemba Walk Template to record observations when performing a walk around the workplace.
-With the iAuditor Gemba Walk App, managers can use this gemba walk form to cover already identified problems and document recommendations to improve the work process.
+Use this free Gemba walk template to record observations when performing a walk around the workplace.
+With the SafetyCulture Gemba walk app, managers can use this Gemba walk form to cover already identified problems and document recommendations to improve the work process.

 A Gemba walk interview checklist template, also known as a process walk interview checklist, is a tool used by managers to determine how employees go about a normal workday.
 Understand what your employees are doing and why they do it and identify challenges.
 As one of the core principles of kaizen, it places managers in a better position to collaborate with employees and document actions and solutions formulated to solve issues.